grant guidelines

 We curated a short list of tips for you here.

-A: When you apply for funding, Donor Advised Fund (DAF) advisors may choose to support part or all of your request if your proposal aligns with their funding interests.
-We always inform grantees of the source of their funding.
-If you receive support from a DAF, we encourage you to acknowledge the donor’s generosity by reaching out personally to express your thanks.
+A: When you apply for funding, Donor Advised Fund (DAF) advisors may choose to support all or a portion of your request if it aligns with their interests and values.

 A: We understand that timelines can shift as work evolves—especially in community-based efforts.
 If you need to adjust your timeline or project milestones, just reach out to us.
 We approach all grants with flexibility and are happy to work with you on a revised plan that reflects your current realities.
 There’s no penalty for requesting an extension or change; we see it as part of maintaining open, trust-based communication.